giorgiaBertacchini/MLOps-DevelopPhase/README.md

 <div align="center">
   <img width="270" alt="kedro logo" src="https://github.com/giorgiaBertacchini/MLOps-kedro-auto/blob/experiment-finally/img_readme/kedro_logo.png">
 </div>

+:books: *Theory: This apply CI/CD methodology.
+The desire in MLOps is to automate the CI/CD pipeline as far as possible.*

 As Workflow orchestration is used [Kedro](https://kedro.readthedocs.io/en/stable/), an open-source Python framework for creating reproducible, maintainable and modular data science code.
 Kedro is a template for new data engineering and data science projects.
 This tool provide to organize all MLOps steps in a well-defined pipeline.